In this lesson, we will cover:

 Diff features opens up some extremely useful use cases:

-- As just mentioned, creating a golden snapshot.
+- Creating a golden snapshot.
 You can take a new snapshot at the point of network failure and compare it to the golden snapshot to pinpoint the issue.

 - Create a snapshot before a maintenance and then compare the two to ensure the maintenance hasn't caused any potential issues in the network.